The Super Soft Homemade Pretzel - Baking Steel ®

 10. Store well wrapped leftovers for up to 3 days, or freeze for up to 1 month.

-How to shape pretzels
+How to Shape Pretzels

 It may look like origami folding, but shaping pretzels couldn't be simpler.
 Here's how to do it in four easy steps.